jeffsieu/typescript-from-zero/chapters/1-basics/11-classes/README.md

 # Classes

-Classes are a way to implement object-oriented programming in Javascript.
+Classes are a way to implement object-oriented programming in JavaScript.
 They are automatically a type in TypeScript.

 ```ts
 class User {